On this page

 More information on the ban on overseas travel is available at the Smarttraveller website.
 You can also contact the Commonwealth Government’s National Coronavirus Helpline on 1800 020 080.

 Once the initial damage assessment has been done on your business, you need to think about what you'll do long term and how you might respond and recover.

 Small Business Victoria provides low cost mentoring services to help you work through or develop a recovery plan.
 You can book an appointment with a mentor here.

-CPA Australia has developed some high-level tips to help businesses respond to COVID-19, including staying up-to-date with information, considering the potential impacts on your business, putting a contingency plan in place and seeking professional advice if required.
+CPA Australia has developed some high-level tips to help businesses respond to coronavirus (COVID-19), including staying up-to-date with information, considering the potential impacts on your business, putting a contingency plan in place and seeking professional advice if required.

-You can a detailed summary of potential actions and more resources for business on the CPA Australia website.
-These include Disaster Recovery Toolkits and tax information for businesses affected by COVID-19.
+You can find a detailed summary of potential actions and more resources for business on the CPA Australia website.
+These include Disaster Recovery Toolkits and tax information for businesses affected by coronavirus (COVID-19).

 Please note: This information has been updated to include the new JobKeeper payment announced on Monday, 30 March 2020.

 The Australian Government has announced a $320 billion economic plan in response to coronavirus (COVID-19).

 Support for businesses includes:

 - providing up to $100,000 to eligible small and medium sized businesses, and not‑for-profits (including charities) that employ people, with a minimum payment of $20,000.